Puneethv1357/EDP-0-to-ML/README.md

 ![confusion matrix](https://github.com/Puneethv1357/EDP-0-to-ML/blob/725e9405409ec78d12d3168b55b70b46778a7ce8/images/Confusion%20matrix.png)

 This concludes the preprocessing of the datasetr that we choose .
-Shout out to R.Poornashree his github repo is [here](https://github.com/Poornasshreee) do check it out.
+Shout out to R.Poornashree her github acoount is [here](https://github.com/Poornasshreee) do check it out.

 # Web app design and deployment

-This is one another pa
+This is the part i dealt with along with along with maintaining the github repo that you are looking at right now.
+The web app is desiged suh that it can be deployed in the